graphsense/graphsense-python/docs/AddressesApi.md

     currency = "btc" # str | The cryptocurrency (e.g., btc)
     address = "1Archive1n2C579dMsAu3iC6tWzuQJz8dN" # str | The cryptocurrency address
-    direction = "out" # str | Incoming or outgoing neighbors page = "0400030bff00f07fffff9b00" # str | Resumption token for retrieving the next page (optional) pagesize = 10 # int | Number of items returned in a single page (optional)
+    direction = "out" # str | Incoming or outgoing neighbors include_labels = False # bool | Whether labels of tags should be included (optional) if omitted the server will use the default value of False page = "0400030bff00f07fffff9b00" # str | Resumption token for retrieving the next page (optional) pagesize = 10 # int | Number of items returned in a single page (optional)